Kabil-ARCH/aws/VPC.md

 - Route tables can route traffic to your on-premises network via a VPN or Direct Connect, facilitating hybrid cloud architectures.

+#### SECURITY IN NETWORKING :

+ In VPC there are two layers of security is provided,

+- security groups :

+	**USAGE** :
+	they acts are virtual firewalls , Security groups are applied to an individual resource, like an EC2 instance, elastic network interface, or a database.They are stateful which specifies once an outbound access is configures inbound will always allowed .

+	**ROLE SPECIFIC**:
+		It can be applied to any compute or storage instances.
+		By default all inbound access are denied and all out bound access are allowed

+> [!NOTE]
+> In a **stateful** system, if a connection is allowed in one direction (e.g., incoming traffic), the response traffic (e.g., outgoing traffic for that connection) is automatically allowed without needing an explicit rule.
+This makes managing rules easier, as you only need to define one side of the communication.

+- NETWORK ACCESS CONTROL LIST (NACL) :

+	**USAGE** :
+	It gives security provisioning at subnet layer  which refers that it gives protection to entire subnet .
+They are stateless

+	By default, NACLs allow all inbound and outbound traffic unless explicitly configured otherwise.

+	**RULES PRIORITY**:
+	NACL rules are evaluated in order, starting from the lowest numbered rule.
+The first rule that matches the traffic type is applied.

+> [!NOTE]
+> In a **stateless** system, both inbound and outbound traffic rules need to be explicitly defined.
+It does not automatically allow response traffic, so you must define separate rules for both directions of communication.